mxstbr/hoc-benchmark/README.md

 This is a benchmark to test the performance impact of having higher-order components.
 The benchmark renders 10,000 buttons with different children, once wrapped in a HoC and once not wrapped in an HoC. (depending on which button you press)

-On my machine (Late 2013 13" MacBook Pro) the difference between a run with and without HoCs is ~50ms when rendering 10,000 components.
+On my machine (Late 2013 13" MacBook Pro) the difference between a run with and without HoCs is ~150-200ms when rendering 10,000 components. **Please double-check that number on your own machine**, don't rely on some random internet person telling you something!

 > This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).